AngieMV/Unity2/Readme.txt

 - The AI will attack only if the target is inside range.

 - If the AI is in danger, they will move to the center of the scene, while recovering slowly health.
+The AI transforms in wolf to recover its power.

 The new feature is based on the Nahual, a Mesoamerican urban leyend where a man has the power to change his human shape to animal shape.